 The current year estimates are based on actual scheduled events.
 The targets for public events funded by Olbrich Botanical Society and by mission related garden clubs and plant societies are based on actual plans for the current year.
 The number of community events by Olbrich Botanical Society and other organizations is relatively static because of space limitations and weather.
 The rise in 2010 and 2011 is due to how events are measured.
 The new standard counts individual dates and not single events.

-Public events are a portion of the 1,183 (in 2014) uses of the facilities which include private rentals.
+Public events are a portion of the 1,173 (in 2015) uses of the facilities which also include private rentals, Olbrich public events and public events by partner organizations.
 Facility rentals include rentals by photographers, nonprofit organizations, the City of Madison, mission-related organizations, and private individuals who host parties, wedding receptions, memorial services, business meetings and the like.
 Facility rentals can take place anytime between 7 a.m. and 11 p.m.
 There were 991 non-public uses or rentals in 2014.